Delightful UX and Agile Design—for the Mainframe?

 Here is a tweet from one of our customers, Stuart Ashby, following a recent prototype review:

 Agile UX design is never-ending.
 There is always something to learn, build, and measure.
 I can’t thank our customers enough for engaging in this continuous process.
-In an upcoming post, I’ll cover the details of what that process entails and the benefits that emerge from it.
 Cheers to delightful UX!